White Porcelain Fillings In Hicksville, NY

 Our goal at R+R Dental is to spot and treat cavities as soon as possible so our patients can have healthy teeth and avoid experiencing any dental pain.

-Does R & R Dental Offer White Porcelain Fillings?
+Does R & R Dental in Hicksville, NY, Offer White Porcelain Fillings?

 Yes, R & R Dental offers white porcelain fillings, and these types of fillings have many benefits for our patients.
 They are strong and made with fluoride mineral, which works to prevent further tooth decay.
 These fillings are also more aesthetically pleasing than the dark colored fillings that tend to stand out.